¸´ÔÓÐÔÎÄÕª NO£º2004.32

 consequences in reform.

-"What we have found out," he told Sen. Richard Shelby, R-Ala., "is that if you
+"What we have found out," he told Sen. Richard Shelby, R-Ala.,

 move something in one part of that architecture, it has an impact somewhere